sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 ## Cutting down a Tree

 ### Timing & drying
-As we seen before, moisture content is a major problem when it comes to firewood.
+As we've seen before, moisture content is a major problem when it comes to firewood.

 So we want to time the cutting down trees so that we minimize their time of drying.
 This means considering the following factors: